ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Moving the object while a function is being called on the object.
 See also :secref:`concurrency`.
 *   Working with both the original and the copied operation objects.

-Each type of interruptible operation can have multiple *starting*, *active*, and *finishing* states.
-Documentation for the specific operation describes the setup, update and finishing functions, and any requirements about their usage and ordering.
+Each type of interruptible operation can have multiple *setup*, *input*, and *completing* states.
+Documentation for the specific operation describes the setup, update and completion functions, and any requirements about their usage and ordering.

-See :secref:`interruptible_example` for an example of using an interruptible operation.
+See :secref:`interruptible_sign` for an example of using an interruptible operation.

 Randomness and key generation
 -----------------------------